aidanbruno/NumMethAlgs/README.md

 ## Numerical Methods Algorithims ##
 ## Description ##
-These are my algorithims for my Mech 105 class, seperated into folders for organization
+These are my algorithims for my Mech 105 class